evertrust/horizon-go/docs/IntuneProfile.md

 `func (o *IntuneProfile) UnsetConstraints()`

 UnsetConstraints ensures that no value is present for Constraints, not even an explicit nil
+### GetCryptoPolicy

+`func (o *IntuneProfile) GetCryptoPolicy() ManagedCertificateProfileCryptoPolicy`

+GetCryptoPolicy returns the CryptoPolicy field if non-nil, zero value otherwise.

+### GetCryptoPolicyOk

+`func (o *IntuneProfile) GetCryptoPolicyOk() (*ManagedCertificateProfileCryptoPolicy, bool)`

+GetCryptoPolicyOk returns a tuple with the CryptoPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCryptoPolicy

+`func (o *IntuneProfile) SetCryptoPolicy(v ManagedCertificateProfileCryptoPolicy)`

+SetCryptoPolicy sets CryptoPolicy field to given value.

 ### GetCsrDataMapping

 `func (o *IntuneProfile) GetCsrDataMapping() map[string]string`